What it is

 Run the example

-The example loads skills from a relative path (./skills), so run it from its directory.
+The example loads skills from a relative path (./skills) and stores history in memory.json, so run it from its directory.

 Provider setup depends on your chosen LLM; follow the example README.